egomadking/UDACITY-Neigborhood-Map/README.md

 # UDACITY-Neigborhood-Map

-Savannah Neighborhood map app built in KnockoutJS and jQuery using Google, Yelp, and TripAdvisor APIs
+Savannah Neighborhood map app built in KnockoutJS and jQuery using Google and FourSquare APIs.

 ## Project Overview